Often, when I mark compositions, I come across lines of dialogue that sound like this.

-Tip number #3: Think about how the character feels about the problem
+Writing a Composition Tip #3: Think about how the character feels about the problem

 Sometimes, if you plan your story from the climax onwards, this means you’ll know what happens at the end of the story.
 If you’re writing a composition about cheating in a test, then you know that your main character in the story will cheat in the test.

 Because you know what he will do later, you can hint that something bad is going to happen in the line of dialogue.